harmonicsvd/Music-Generation/README.md

 # Music-Generation
-Dedicated to work on Music Generation using Tranformer Architecture
+Dedicated to work on Music Generation using Transformer Architecture